chuanpenghou/chuanpenghou.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student in Space Physics at [Peking University](https://www.pku.edu.cn/).
+I obtained my PhD degree in Space Physics at [Peking University](https://www.pku.edu.cn/).

 You can find my CV here: <a href="Chuanpeng_CV.pdf">Chuanpeng's Curriculum Vitae</a>